Ricky Morton: World Wrestling Federation (1993, 1994)

 In 1993, Morton and Gibson debuted in the World Wrestling Federation on the September 27, 1993, episode of Monday Night Raw, defeating Barry Hardy and Duane Gill.
 Recognized on WWF television as the SMW Tag Team Champions, they went on to defend the championship in bouts on WWF All American Wrestling and WWF Superstars.
 At Survivor Series on November 24, 1993, they lost the championship to The Heavenly Bodies (Tom Prichard and Jimmy Del Ray), leaving the WWF thereafter.

 Morton and Gibson briefly returned to the WWF in July 1994, joining the WWF Summer Fest tour of Germany and losing a series of matches to The Smoking Gunns.

 Wrestle Association R (1993, 1994)

 In July 1993, Morton and Gibson toured Japan with Wrestle Association R, facing Último Dragón and Yuji Yasuraoka in a series of bouts.
 They returned for a second tour in November 1994 as part of the WAR-ISM 1994 event, facing members of Fuyuki-Gun on several occasions.

-World Championship Wrestling (1996)
+Return to WCW (1996)

-Morton and Gibson returned to World Championship Wrestling on the June 3, 1996 episode of WCW Monday Nitro.
+Morton and Gibson returned to World Championship Wrestling on the June 3, 1996, episode of WCW Monday Nitro.
 They briefly feuded with The Four Horsemen.
 They remained with the promotion until October 1996.